rndm-com/rndm-render/readme.md

 ### Middlewares

-Middleware is an interceptor that will execute before the Componet is rendered.
+Middleware is an interceptor that will execute before the Component is rendered.

 **Example**